habibanalytics/Towards-Data-Science/Files/Week Template.md

 * ? hours daily Time spent Daily
 Total time daily spend was ? hours a day.
 ### How i managed my time
-Mostly I would program in the mornings because the mind is fresh at that time and during the rest of the day I would watch the video lectures and solve quizzes for the course.
-I would read the documentation by the end of the day.